 The Swedish Research Council and DESY have a contractual agreement concerning operations of the Swedish beamline and Swedish privileged access.
 That contract stipulates two governance fora.

-- The Steering Committee, which has one CeXS nominated representative, who is Professor Ulf Karlsson, one VR representative and a DESY representative.
+- The Steering Committee, which has one CeXS nominated representative: Professor Edwin Lundgren (Lund University), one VR representative and a DESY representative.

 - The Steering Group comprises the following CeXS nominated representatives.
-The Director and vice director of CeXS and Assoc Professor Lina Rogström (LiU) was also nominated by CeXS.
+The Director and vice director of CeXS and Assoc Professor Lina Rogström (LiU).

 DESY's organisation and processes